physimals/asl-docs/basilcmd_examples.rst

 This example uses the multi-PLD pcASL data from the Oxford Neuroimaging Primer: Introduction to Perfusion Quantification using Arterial Spin Labelling MRI.
-This can be found here.
+This can be found here_.

 As in the single-PLD example we need a brain mask::